taeheejeon22/konlpy-mecab-fixed/ReadMe.md

 Additionaly, there are some other changes.
 - Ideographic spaces (\u3000) which cannot be distinguished from eojeol separators (spaces) with the naked eye are replaced with spaces (" ").
 - coda character *ᆫ* and *ᆯ* are replaced with *ㄴ* and *ㄹ* which can be typed easily on a keyboard.
-- A 2 eojeol string '영치기 영차' which is morpheme-tokenized one morpheme (영치기 영차/IC) uncorrectly incorrectly.
+- A 2 eojeol string '영치기 영차' which is morpheme-tokenized one morpheme (영치기 영차/IC) incorrectly.
 It is forced to morpheme-tokenized as two morpheme temporarily.

 <br>